-RFC7 Orient/East-Med IM Cancellation fees and deadlines DB Netz Until 30 calendar days before the running day, a minimum cancellation fee has to be paid: In case of cancellations, a minimum cancellation fee is generally charged for each day of service cancelled, depending on the expense associated therewith.
-No minimum cancellation fee accrues for days of service for which an increased cancellation fee is charged The minimum cancellation fee is calculated by multiplying the timetable costs according to the working timetable by the number of train-path kilometers affected by the amendment, multiplied by the number of amended days of service.
-The minimum cancellation fee is limited by a maximum of € 416.
-Calculation: 0,03 number of train-path kilometers number of amended days of service.
-An increased cancellation fee is charged in case of cancellations within 30 days before departure: Between 30 days and 5 days (included)15 % of calculation basis number of train-path kilometers number of amended days of service Between 4 days and 24h hours before the running day 30 % of calculation basis number of amended days of service 24h hours or less before the running day 80 % of calculation basis number of train-path kilometers number of amended days of service.
-Calculation basis: the saved direct costs of train operation for maintenance and depreciation are deducted from the charge for the cancelled train path.
+RFC7 Orient/East-Med IM Cancellation fees and deadlines DB Netz Until 30 calendar days before the running day, a minimum cancellation fee be paid: In case of cancellations, a minimum cancellation fee is generally for each day of service cancelled, depending on the expense as therewith.
+No minimum cancellation fee accrues for days of service for which an increased cancellation fee is charged The minimum cancellation fee is calculated by multiplying the time costs according to the working timetable by the number of train-parkilometers affected by the amendment, multiplied by the number or amended days of service.
+The minimum cancellation fee is limited maximum of € 416.
+Calculation: 0,03 number of train-path kilometers n umber of amended days of service.
+An increased cancellation fee is charged in case of cancellations within 30 days before departure: Between 30 days and 5 days (included) before the running day 15 % of calculation basis number of train-path kilometers number of amended days of service Between 4 days and 24h hours before the running day 30 % of calculation basis number of train-path kilometers number of amended days of service 24h hours or less before the running day 80 % of calculation basis number of train-path kilometers number of amended days of service.
+Calculation basis: The saved direct costs of train operation for maintenance and depreciation are deducted from the charge for the cancelled train path.
 This results in the calculation basis for the cancellation fee.
 If the Applicant cancels several days of service, the relevant increased cancellation fee is determined for each day of service and added up for the affected days of service.
-If a train path is cancelled and/or amended on different days of service, the relevant increased cancellation fee per day of service and the relevant minimum cancellation charge per day of service for which an increased cancellation fee is charged.
-SŽDC a) Capacity reservation fee (according 100% to Network Statement)
+If a train path is cancelled and/or amended on differer days of service, the relevant increased cancellation fee per day of service and relevant minimum cancellation charge per day of service for which an increased cancellation fee is charged.
+SŽDC a) Capacity reservation fee (according to Network Statement) 100% b) If the applicant does gives up allocated infrastructure capacity less than thirty calendar days before the planned day of ride or the allocated infrastructure capacity forfeits due to a train delay longer than 1,200 minutes for reasons on the side of the applicant or nobody uses the allocated infrastructure capacity the applicant is obliged to pay to the allocator a sanction.
+Maximum 7,- CZK per trainkilometer per day of ride (depending on route classification and time of path cancellation).
+Some routes are excluded from this fee.
+For details see the Network Statement - chapter 6.4.1 and Annex "C". ŽSR Charging formula consist of 3 parts.
+U1 - for capacity allocation U2 - for traffic steering U3 - for securing the infrastructure to be in the optimal shape In case of cancellation, once the allocation is done ŽSR does charge just U1.
+Cancellation fee also depends on line category and unused train-km. ÖBB Infra No charges.
+MÁV/GYSEV/VPE Cancellation before scheduled departure: only the fee for ensuring of train path shall be paid. (~0,04 EUR / km) CFR Introduction of cancellation fees is expected on medium term, following the implementation of the performance regime (which is still at the beginning of the process).
+PLAN: Beyond 24 hours before the scheduled time of train run: 0,1% of the basic service charge.
+NRIC There is no any charges up to the 17th day of the preceding month.
+Cancelation after 17th day of the preceding month - charge for requested but unused capacity - 0,25 BGN/км.
+OSE No charges.